Will-G-Comnisky/Will-G-Comnisky/README.md

 - 🌱 I’m currently learning HTML, CSS (Tailwind CSS, SASS and Bootstrap), Javascript (React), Node.js, Python and developing websites to practice my skills in front-end and back-end developing.
 - 📝 I'm currently studying Analysis and Systems Development (Associate Degree), and also a Front End Enginner vocational course.
-- ⚡ Fun fact: I'm also finishing my Bachelors degree in Civil Engineering in 2023.
+- ⚡ Fun fact: I'm a civil engineer!
+Just finished my Bachelors degree in Civil Engineering in Dec/2023.
 - 🎯 My goal: To become an exceptional web developer, being able to develop full stack websites and apps, and also proficiently utilizing Wordpress and similar technologies for simpler websites.

 ## I can help with: